Jury finds man guilty of murder of rapper Nipsey Hussle

 A jury of nine women and three men deliberated for about six hours over two days before reaching the verdict.
 Most of their deliberations took place Friday, and they promptly came to their unanimous decision Wednesday, briefly reconvening after a four-day break.

 Typos on the verdict form compelled jurors to briefly return to the deliberation room to correct and sign them while attorneys, reporters and others waited in the courtroom.
-No apparent family or friends of Hussle were in the room when the verdict was read.
+No family or friends of Hussle were in the room when the verdict was read.

 Holder could get life in prison when he’s sentenced on Sept.
 15.